Content Moderation & RLHF Services for Safer AI

 AI response ranking

-Present several responses generated by one or more models from the same prompt, and Classify them according to their perceived quality.
-To identify the most useful, relevant, safe, or appropriate formulations, and provide training data for preferred models (SFT, RLHF, rerankers...).
+Present several responses generated by one or more models from the same prompt, and rank them according to their perceived quality.
+To identify the most useful, relevant, safe, or appropriate formulations, and RLHF que les pipelines DPO (Direct Preference Optimization)

 Manual annotation by trained moderators or annotators